Enhanced IRAS-Tax Agent Relationship

 3. Underpinned by openness, transparency and trust – Both parties should be open and transparent in their practices and dealings with each other, and trust that neither will attempt to exploit the other’s vulnerabilities when such areas are exposed.

-and supported by these four strategies:
+The framework is supported by these 4 strategies:

-1. Profiling Tax Agents – Understanding Tax Agent’s practices and needs
+1. Profiling tax agents – Understanding tax agent’s practices and needs.

-2. Facilitating Growth of Competence – Improving Tax Agent’s capabilities
+2. Facilitating growth of competence – Improving tax agent’s capabilities.

-3. Improving Communication and Service – Enable greater value to be delivered to taxpayers and Tax Agents
+3. Improving communication and service – Enable greater value to be delivered to taxpayers and tax agents.

-4. Consulting and Collaborating – Facilitate Tax Agent’s greater contribution to the tax system Both IRAS and tax agents can take the following actions towards fulfilling these strategies:
+Both IRAS and tax agents can take the following actions towards fulfilling these strategies:

 Strategy